 The 2016 Stock Incentive Plan (the "2016 Plan") was adopted by the board of directors on December 15, 2015 and approved by the stockholders on June 17, 2016, and became effective on July 6, 2016 upon the closing of the IPO.
 The 2016 Plan replaced the 2012 Equity Incentive Plan (the "2012 Plan").
 Any options or awards outstanding under the 2012 Plan remained outstanding and effective.
 Under the 2016 Plan, the Company may grant incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards.
-The Company initially reserved 3,218,742 shares of common stock for the issuance of awards under the 2016 Plan.
 The number of shares of the Company's common stock reserved for issuance under the 2016 Plan will automatically increase on January 1 of each calendar year, commencing on January 1, 2017 and ending on December 31, 2025, in an amount equal to the least of (i) 1,600,000 shares of common stock, (ii) 4.0% of the outstanding shares of common stock as of such date, or (iii) such lesser amount as specified by the compensation committee of the board of directors.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in the Company's capitalization.
 For the calendar year beginning January 1, 2017, the number of shares reserved for issuance under the 2016 Plan was increased by 935,430 shares.
-At March 31, 2017, 2,963,107 shares remained available for future issuance under the 2016 Plan.
+At June 30, 2017, 2,874,740 shares remained available for future issuance under the 2016 Plan.
 Under the 2016 Plan, stock options may not be granted at less than fair value on the date of grant.

 Terms of stock option agreements, including vesting requirements, are determined by the board of directors, subject to the provisions of the 2016 Plan.
-Stock option awards granted by the Company generally vest over four years, with

-25% vesting on the first anniversary of the vesting commencement date and 75% vesting ratably, on a monthly basis, over the remaining three years.
+Stock option awards granted by the Company generally vest over four years, with 25% vesting on the first anniversary of the vesting commencement date and 75% vesting ratably, on a monthly basis, over the remaining three years.
 Such awards are exercisable from the date of grant for a period of ten years.
 The Company may grant performance-based stock option awards for which vesting accelerates upon the achievement of performance-based milestones.
 For certain of such awards, notwithstanding any vesting in accordance with the achievement of performance-based milestones, such awards may vest in full on the sixth anniversary of the vesting commencement date.